sooy0817/Transformer-Study/README.md

-# Transformer-Study
+# Transformer Study - Attention is All You Need

-"A comprehensive study of the 'Attention is All You Need' paper, including a summary, code implementations, and practical examples of the Transformer architecture."
+This repository is a study of the "Attention is All You Need" paper, which introduced the Transformer architecture, a cornerstone of modern NLP and multimodal learning.
+It includes:
+- A detailed summary of the paper
+- Implementation of the Transformer architecture from scratch
+- Practical examples using the Transformer in NLP tasks
+- Visualizations of key concepts